Selling Gifted Property vs. Selling Inherited Property

 Eligible for home sale exclusion?Yes, if you meet all requirementsYes, if you meet all requirements

-Whether you’re selling a gifted house or an inherited house, high gift tax and estate tax exclusion limits make it likely you will only pay the capital gains tax.
+Whether you’re selling a gifted house or an inherited house, you will likely only pay the capital gains tax.
 If you sell the property within a year or less of acquiring it, you will pay short-term capital gains taxes.
-In case you wait more than a year before selling it, you will pay long-term capital gains taxes.
+If you wait more than a year before selling it, however, you will be subject to the more favorable long-term capital gains tax rates.

 When the requirements are satisfied, both sales can qualify for the $250,000 home sale exclusion.